TheLakeMan/Hyperion/docs/api/optimization.md

-# TinyAI Optimization API
+# Hyperion Optimization API

 ## Overview

-The TinyAI Optimization API provides tools for memory optimization, performance tuning, and model efficiency.
+The Hyperion Optimization API provides tools for memory optimization, performance tuning, and model efficiency.
 This document covers the core optimization components and their usage.

 ## Memory Optimization